DocNow/docnow-ansible/README.md

 You will need to have [Terraform](https://terraform.io) installed on your computer.
 In addition you will need to have [Ansible](https://ansible.com) installed.
 It is recommended to use `pip` as your installer.
-In addition to ansible the Python boto package will need to be installed.
-Both can be installed with the following step

 ### Configuration